efornara/frt/doc/Compile.md

 unattended.

-Compiling godot-3.1-stable + FRT from scratch on a non-overclocked Raspberry Pi 3 running Raspbian jessie should take about one hour.
+Compiling godot-3.1-stable + FRT from scratch on a non-overclocked Pi 3 running Raspbian jessie should take about one hour.

 ## Compile Godot (FRT) to run on a PC